 The history of hemp is marked by a government that criminalized the plant in 1970.
 But in more modern times, hemp is making a comeback.

 The 2014 Farm Bill became the topic of discussion everywhere for people in the hemp industry.
 The new law indicated that under certain circumstances, industrial hemp could be grown in a state as long as farmers grew it under the counsel of “institutions of higher education.”
 This rule meant that, in order to grow hemp, it had to be for agricultural or academic research, such as agricultural pilot programs permitted by the federal law.

 Moreover, the legislation defined hemp as a cannabis plant that contained no more than 0.3% of THC on a “dry weight basis,” as THC was a Schedule I controlled substance.
 But even plants with 0.3% or less concentration of THC were still considered illegal if a non-licensed grower was harvesting the plant.

 Insert the 2018 Farm Bill.
 This legislation hit a significant milestone in the hemp industry, which went into effect in January 2019.
-This bill stated that the cultivation and production of hemp was legal in all 50 states as long as hemp plants didn’t exceed 0.3% of THC.
+This bill stated that the cultivation and production of hemp were legal in all 50 states as long as hemp plants didn’t exceed 0.3% of THC.

 Additionally, and more importantly, this bill helped change the classification of hemp, transitioning it from a Schedule I controlled substance to a legal remedy.
-This new classification means that hemp and hemp derived products can now be purchased and sold without the federal law intervening.
+This new classification means that hemp and hemp-derived products can now be purchased and sold without the federal law intervening.
 Moreover, hemp extract companies can now take full advantage of banks, insurance, and other processes around the market.